IMG

 Water Rail (Rallus aquaticus) was added by Stephen Matthews (2021-08-07 18:35:55)

-Attenborough is rewarding at any time of year, though shorebirds and rarities such as Black Tern are more likely on spring and autumn migration.
-Waterfowl are more diverse in winter when resident species including Gadwall and Tufted Duck are complemented by visitors such as Common Goldeneye, Goosander and Common Shelduck.
+Attenborough is rewarding at any time of year, though many shorebirds and rarities such as Black Tern, Little Gull and Ruff are most likely to occur on spring and autumn migration.
+Waterfowl are more diverse in winter when resident species such as Gadwall and Tufted Duck are complemented by visitors including Common Goldeneye, Goosander and Common Shelduck.
+Smew is a scarce winter visitor.

 The reserve is quite large and at least an hour and a half is recommended for a visit.
 Various longer circuits of 3-4 km can be made by following the trails around the Main Pond and the Delta marsh areas, which are quieter than the southern area around the Nature Centre and Clifton Pond.
-In addition one can extend the tour to a half day by walking or cycling along the River Trent in either direction (for example, heading southwest past the Long Eaton gravel pits and finishing up at the Trent Lock pub).
+In addition one can extend the tour to a half day by walking or cycling along the River Trent in either direction (for example, heading southwest past the Long Eaton gravel pits and finishing up at one of the pubs at Trent Lock).

 Cycling is permitted on the track along the River Trent and on some pathways within the reserve.